 We developed a parametric zero-censored model for compositional data with zero values.
 The use of another multivariate model, such as the multivariate skew normal distribution \citep{azzalini1996} could also be utilized but the difficulty with this distribution is that more parameters need to be estimated, thus making the estimation procedure more difficult.
 This of course does not exclude the possibility of using this model.

-The zero-censored model attacks the problem of zeros from a different perspective than the one \citet{butler2008} suggested.
+The zero--censored model attacks the problem of zeros from a different perspective than the one \citet{butler2008} suggested.
 The data are projected on to the faces of the simplex using a non-orthogonal $1:1$ projection in contrast to the orthogonal \citet{butler2008} proposed.
 The advantage over Butler and Glasbey's approach is that it is not difficult to project the data onto the edges regardless of the dimension.
 Both models however share the same problem, that of estimating the parameters of the normal distribution which becomes harder as the dimension increases.
-Both the zero-censored model (\ref{zerolog4}) and the Butler and Glasbey's model avoid the use of the log-ratio methodology or imputation of the zero values.
+Both the zero-censored model (\ref{zerolog4}) and the Butler and Glasbey's model avoid the use of the log--ratio methodology or imputation of the zero values.
 A limitation of the zero-censored model is that it only allows for one zero per compositional vector.
 For instance if we have $D=3$ or $D=10$ components, only one zero should be present in each vector.

-A further question when modelling compositional data by using either the proposed zero-censored model or the \citet{butler2008} model, is how to include covariates. \citet{scealy2011b} defined an alternative model based on the Kent distribution which offers the possibility for regression and handling zeros conveniently, at the cost of computational complexity.
+A further question when modelling compositional data by using either the proposed zero--censored model or the \citet{butler2008} model, is how to include covariates. \citet{scealy2011b} defined an alternative model based on the Kent distribution which offers the possibility for regression and handling zeros conveniently, at the cost of computational complexity.